Background subtraction method is not only much simpler, but also as applicable as covariant counterterm method

 Among others, one main purpose of this paper is to resolve the above longstanding puzzle in a confirmative way.
-To this end, for the first time we have succeeded in reducing the necessary and sufficient conditions for the applicability of the background subtraction method into the form amenable to much simpler analysis at infinity by using the covariant phase space formalism in an innovative manner \cite{Wald,IW,Iyer,Harlow,Zhang,Zhang1}.
+To this end, for the first time we have succeeded in reducing the necessary and sufficient conditions for the applicability of the background subtraction method into the form amenable to much simpler analysis at infinity by using the covariant phase space formalism \cite{Wald,IW,Iyer, DG,Liberati,Harlow,Zhang,Zhang1,GSTV} in an innovative manner.
 It turns out that the resulting criterion does not require the induced metrics be the same, thus evades the restriction on the applicability of the background subtraction method from the isometric embedding.
-Based on our newly formulated criterion, we establish in an explicit way that the background subtration method is actually as applicable as the covariant counterterm method not only to Einstein's gravity but also to its higher derivative corrections for black hole thermodynamics both in asymptotically flat and AdS spacetimes, overturning the prevailing belief that the former is inferior to the latter in this regard.
-Therefore our finding offers a priori rather than a posteriori justification for the applicability of the background subtraction method in the aforementioned more generic circumstances.
-In passing, we also fill the gap in all the calculations via the background subtraction method for the higher derivative corrections to the black hole thermodynamics by providing the first proof of the universal relation between the Gibbs free energy and the on-shell Euclidean action beyond Einstein's gravity, which has been previously assumed without derivation \cite{RS,Cheung,Melo,Bobev,Xiao1,Cassani,Noumi,Massai,Xiao2}.
-With our work in mind, the much simpler background subtraction method is well justified to be the favorable choice for the relevant calculations in the Euclidean approach to black hole thermodynamics, which otherwise would become much more involved via the covariant counterterm method.
+Based on our newly formulated criterion, we establish in an explicit way that the background subtraction method is actually as applicable as the covariant counterterm method not only to Einstein's gravity but also to its higher derivative corrections in both asymptotically flat and AdS spacetimes, overturning the prevailing belief that the former is inferior to the latter in this regard.
+Therefore our finding offers the first universal proof for the applicability of the background subtraction method in the aforementioned more generic circumstances.
+In passing, we also fill the gap in all the calculations via the background subtraction method for the higher derivative corrections to black hole thermodynamics by providing the first proof of the universal relation between the Gibbs free energy and the on-shell Euclidean action beyond Einstein's gravity, which has been previously assumed without derivation \cite{RS,Cheung,Melo,Bobev,Xiao1,Cassani,Noumi,Massai,Xiao2}.
+In particular, our work will have a direct impact on the shift in methodology for the Euclidean approach to black hole thermodynamics, where the well justified background subtraction method by our wieldy criterion is supposed to be the favorable choice for the relevant calculations, which otherwise would become much more involved via the covariant counterterm method.

 We will follow the notation and conventions of \cite{GR}.
 In particular, we shall use the boldface letters to denote differential forms with the tensor indices suppressed.
 In addition, we shall work in the units with $c=\hbar=k_B=G_N=1$.